Many of you who smoke have been told about the risks. You might have even tried to quit before or are still working towards quitting.

 Remember that each craving lasts only 90 seconds, and withdrawal symptoms (like irritability) usually decrease after two weeks.

-• Make a list of reasons to quit and read it often.
+• make a list of reasons to quit and read it often.

-• Quit with a friend.
+• quit with a friend.

-• Get rid of things you associate with smoking, like ashtrays.
+• get rid of things you associate with smoking, like ashtrays.

-• Treat yourself when you hit milestones.
+• treat yourself when you hit milestones.

-• Exercise to distract from cravings.
+• exercise to distract from cravings.

 Studies show that people who use Stop Smoking services are three times more likely to quit successfully.
 These services offer free advice, support and encouragement.

-You can do it!
+You really can do it!